Deborah A. Gerbert, MS, PA-C

 Ponte Vedra Beach, Florida

-Deborah Gerbert, MS, PA-C, serves as the treasurer on the Physician Assistant Foundation Board of Trustees.
+Deborah Gerbert, MS, PA-C, serves as a trustee on the PA Foundation Board of Trustees, and previously served as treasurer of the Board.
 She has a long history of service to the Academy and to the PA profession, including serving as AAPA president in 1994-1995 and as Speaker of the House from 1991-1993.
 She has chaired or served on many AAPA committees and councils and was the Academy’s representative to the American Medical Association from 1996-2004.
 She believes she caught the bug to get involved in PA organizations while a PA student at the University of Oklahoma in the late 1970s, when four former AAPA presidents were on the faculty.

 Other areas of service for Gerbert include a two-year term on the Finance Committee of the Physician Assistant Education Association, three years of service on the PA Foundation Board of Trustees, and, beginning in 2015, and a position on the PA History Society’s Board of Trustees.
 She was the 1998 recipient of the AAPA House of Delegates Outstanding Service Award, the 2002 recipient of the Florida Academy of PAs Lifetime Achievement Award and the 2013 recipient of the Faculty of the Year Award at Nova SE University Jacksonville PA program.